 When a temporary sediment control item is Pay Plan Quantity, no calculations will be required.
+Authorized deviations from plan quantity must be documented by a change order.
 In all other instances, the completed item's quantity will be measured in accordance with subsection 221.05 of the standard specifications.
+A partial payment of an "Each" pay item is not acceptable.
+Any partial payment for an "Each" pay item must be made by change order.

 Utilize the Contract Item Work Report within SiteManager to verify that correct quantities have been placed and paid.
-Add link for screen shot of the Report, SSS Database, etc. Compare the Contract Item Work Report with the documentation provided for each pay item to verify the accuracy of the quantities submitted and to ensure that no features or gaps in the extents of the work were omitted or duplicated.
-If the basis of payment is Plan Quantity, ensure that the total quantities paid equals the plan quantity
+Compare the Contract Item Work Report with the documentation provided for each pay item to verify the accuracy of the quantities submitted and to ensure that no features or gaps in the extents of the work were omitted or duplicated.
+If the basis of payment is Plan Quantity, ensure that the total quantities paid equals the plan quantity.